-Nick Politis Bass Guitar Teacher, Guitar Teacher, Keyboard Teacher Nick Politis
+Nick Politis Bass Guitar Teacher, Guitar Teacher, Keys Teacher, Drum Teacher

 Nick Politis is a bass player who studied music at Hunter College and Queensborough Community College in New York City.
 Throughout his musical career, he has performed with a variety of jazz bands and rock bands.
 Nick's teaching career started at Queensborough Community College, and expanded to students of all ages.
 He is a bass, guitar and keyboard instructor at School of Rock.

 Sampson Everdean Guitar Teacher, Bass Guitar Teacher, Keys Teacher, Drum Teacher, Vocal Teacher

 Sampson Everdean is a multi-instrumental and guitar teacher who graduated Five Towns College with a bachelors degree in music education.
 Throughout his college experience, he had the opportunity to perform in various ensembles that led to performances at major venues such as Carnegie Hall and Lincoln Center.
 Sampson was also given the opportunity to conduct a piece in concert band and choir for concerts.
 While he is classically trained in guitar, he loves the Rock 'N' Roll genre since he grew up listening to and playing all the great hits.
 Sampson is also a superhero movie nerd!